Global justice

 Most of the drivers of continued poverty are a product of the choices, policies and past and present actions of governments in the wealthiest parts of the world.
 Those include colonialism, slavery, support for poor or repressive governments, and the abuse of economic power.
 The international community and in particular the most affluent must address those injustices.

 Currently, only four high-income OECD countries meet the target of providing 0.7% of their Gross National Income as overseas aid – Norway, Sweden, Luxembourg and Denmark.
 In 2020, the UK abandoned its commitment to meet that target.
 The US is the largest single donor but provides only 0.16% of GNI.
-Investment in overseas aid in family planning, health, women’s empowerment and education not only stimulate economic growth and improve lives in themselves, but also reduce population growth.
+Investment in overseas aid in family planning, health, women’s empowerment and education not only stimulates economic growth and improves lives, but also reduces population growth.

 Debt relief also has a critical role to play.